opdavies/slides-taking-flight-tailwindcss/slides.md

 ```
 <!-- .element: class="text-3xl" -->

+Note:
-Note: Use utilities as mixins Copy classes from markup Still re-using the same
+- Use utilities as mixins
+- Copy classes from markup
-design system and constraints as before
+- Still re-using the same design system and constraints as before
+- Experimental flag to allow for applying complex classes

 <!--v-->